sensordeck/atlas-docs/docs/sensor-synchronization.md

 Typical problems include:

 - camera frames misaligned with LiDAR scans
 - IMU readings offset from perception frames
 - GNSS timestamps inconsistent with localization pipelines
 - degraded SLAM accuracy
 - difficult debugging of perception edge cases

 These problems often appear as:

 - localization drift
 - unstable sensor fusion
 - inconsistent replay results
 - non-deterministic behavior between runs

 Atlas addresses this by establishing a **single timing authority for the sensor infrastructure**.

 ---

+## Atlas Timing Model

+Atlas acts as a **time authority and synchronization coordinator** for the robot perception stack.

+It provides:

+- a unified timing reference
+- hardware timing interfaces such as PPS and trigger
+- system-level timestamp alignment through the DSIL SDK

+All sensor data is mapped into the Atlas time domain, even when device-level timing control is not available.

+---

+## From Timing Signals to Aligned Data (DSIL SDK)

+Atlas hardware establishes the timing reference, but synchronization is completed in software by the DSIL SDK.

+DSIL SDK builds a **unified time fabric** across all sensors by performing:

+• timestamp correlation across sensor data streams
+• alignment of sensor data to the Atlas time authority
+• normalization of different sensor timing domains

+This process ensures that:

+- hardware-triggered sensors remain fully deterministic
+- signal-based sensors are aligned using captured events
+- USB and network sensors are mapped into the same time domain

+Importantly, DSIL SDK does not modify sensor firmware or internal clocks.

+Instead, it **maps all sensor data into a consistent system time model**, making timing:

+• observable
+• comparable
+• correctable

+This allows heterogeneous sensors to behave as a **coherent, time-aligned system** inside ROS2 or any host environment.

+---